As a homeschool family, we host our own events just like the girls would have if they attended public school.

 Colby was all over this outdoor field day games event.
 In fact, he was more than ready and so were the kids!

 This is just a sampling of the epic field day game list we put together for our day filled with family fun day activities.

 Water Balloon Toss – Fill up balloons with water.
 Stand about a foot apart from a partner.
 Toss the balloon.
 After each successful toss, one partner takes a step back.
-Game stops when only one team has not popped their balloon.
+The game stops when only one team has not popped their balloon.

 Water Relay – Take a few plastic cups and poke small holes in the sides.
 Next, fill a bucket or ice chest with water.
-Set buckets about 10 yards from bucket of water.
-Have each child grab a cup and fill with water.
+Set buckets about 10 yards from a bucket of water.
+Have each child grab a cup and fill it with water.